-When you launch Test Studio, you will see the Welcome Screen.
-It lets you open or create projects, and see notifications about software updates and news related to the product.
+Launching Test Studio will get you to the Welcome Screen.
+It lets you create new or open existing projects, access demo resources, see notifications about software updates and news related to the product.

 After the project is successfully created, you can open the Tips and Tricks from the top right corner of Test Studio.
 The popup dialog has many useful references to the documentation and a short video on some of the topics.